We highly encourage our users to use a third party email service provider because:

 1. Which Email Service Provider?

-We’ve negotiated the following deals to encourage our users to switch:
+We’ve negotiated the following deals to encourage our users to switch (only with the following URLs):

 Disclaimer: the links above are affiliate.
 Other SMTP providers are available, such as Amazon SES and Mandrill.